NREL/floris/docs/index.rst

 Local editable installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The local editable installation allows developers maintain an importable
+The local editable installation allows developers to maintain an importable
 instance of FLORIS while continuing to extend it.
 The alternative is to
 constantly update python paths within the package to match the local
 environment.